maprdhm/SPACiSS/README.md

 ## Contributors
-Manon Prédhumeau
+Manon Prédhumeau,
-Lyuba Mancheva
+Lyuba Mancheva,
-Julie Dugdale
+Julie Dugdale,
 Anne Spalanzani

 The package is a **work in progress** mainly used in research prototyping.